 This course is structured to assist graduate art education students in developing an understanding of various theories and approaches to structuring art curricula in a variety of educational settings.
 Emphasis will be on identifying the basic elements of curriculum construction and based on contemporary curricular practices in art education.
-At the completion of this course, students will be able to demonstrate understanding of:
+At the completion of this course, students will be able to demonstrate understanding, both verbally and in writing, of: